rhkr827/Private_Projects/README_ENG.md

 #### Goals

-- Maintenance Processing and Control Solution in semiconductor manufacturing processing
+- Maintenance Processing and Control Solution called Ovalis created by Qoniac in Germany in semiconductor manufacturing processing
-  - My role was patching SW and monitoring server and DB status and if the solution was normal operating or not
-  - The solution called Ovalis(Qoniac, Current merged with KLA) configuring Windows Server and MS-SQL
 - When analyzing solution log, usually using excel fuction split by text and made chart for checking status and reporting
-- To avoid repetitive tasks, this tool developed with googling
+- To avoid repetitive tasks, starting to study programming and develop the program with googling

 #### Function